Rakeela/dragora-notes/2021-2-27-Forty-First.md

 Some people rebuke arguing that new things should be attempted, without seeing the conservativism in themselves.

 ---
+I wonder if a glider could be built covered in metal spikes so that it would attract lightning, then dropped from a high-flying plane to glide into a stormcloud.
+That might be a spectacle if it worked.
+The glider would be ruined, of course, unless it could survive being struck with lightning a great many times.

+---
 Back to [[day-post-archive]]